sanamedio/log-of-learning/notes-21-oct-2018.md

 ```
 - Compiler will produce the same bytecode in both cases.
 Can check with dis.dis
 - Interpreter will need to do the corrrect thing
+- To improve performance, type information can help ( coming in future python )

 ```C
 //binary modulo in ceval cpython, the code is from a old pycon talk so might not map exactly to cpython